Allan-Poto/cs2102-database-project/README.md

 ## Setting up Database Locally (PSQL)

 1. Open your Command Line Interface (CLI) in the SQL folder directory
 2. Load the SQL dump into your psql using the following commands:

-> `psql -U postgres -f schema.sql (Create a database cs2102_project in your postgres and the relevant tables)`
+Create a database cs2102_project in your postgres and the relevant tables)
+> `psql -U postgres -f schema.sql`

+Add the relevant data to the tables
-> `psql -U postgres -f populateTable.sql (Add the relevant data to the tables)`
+> `psql -U postgres -f populateTable.sql`

 3. Connect to database `psql -U postgres -d cs2102_project` and execute queries directly there.
 4. Once connected, you can do `\d` to check if the tables are created correctly.